-may raise competition concerns

-Public benefit test retained

 competition grounds

-Discretionary "call-in" power
+Streamlined notification waiver process

 Parties would retain the option to apply for merger clearance on public benefit grounds if ACCC (or Tribunal, on review) is not satisfied that a transaction can be cleared on

-For situations where a proposed merger doesn't meet the relevant notification threshold(s), the ACCC would have power to call-in the transaction for formal review where it considers it

-Streamlined notification waiver process Parties to non-contentious transactions would be able to apply for notification waivers to be exempt from making a full formal application.
+Parties to non-contentious transactions would be able to apply for notification waivers to be exempt from making a full formal application.
 The ACCC expects most mergers would be dealt with via waiver, similarly to the pre-assessment stage of the current informal regime

 Appeals and review ACCC denials of merger clearance would be reviewable by the Tribunal (as is currently the case for merger authorisation decisions).
-The Federal Court would consider any declaration and judicial review applications, as well as transactions that do not trigger notification thresholds ACCC'S PROPOSED REFORMS TO SUBSTANTIVE MERGER TEST

-Broadening of SLC test

-The current prohibition on

-mergers which 'substantially lessen competition' (SLC) in a relevant market under section 50 of the Competition and Consumer Act 2010 (Cth) (CCA) would be amended to make it clear that the SLC test includes "entrenching, materially increasing or materially extending a position of substantial market power".
-This is designed to address not only incremental changes resulting from mergers but also entrenchment of dominant positions in markets. as well as creeping acquisitions
+The Federal Court would consider any declaration and judicial review applications, as well as transactions that do not trigger notification thresholds ACCC'S PROPOSED REFORMS TO SUBSTANTIVE MERGER TEST Broadening of SLC test The current prohibition on mergers which 'substantially lessen competition' (SLC) in a relevant market under section 50 of the Competition and Consumer Act 2010 (Cth) (CCA) would be amended to make it clear that the SLC test includes "entrenching, materially increasing or materially extending a position of substantial market power".
+This is designed to address not only incremental changes resulting from mergers but also entrenchment of dominant positions in markets, as well as creeping acquisitions